-8.13.1 Government policy states that neighbourhood plans should positively support the strategic policies for the area and should not promote less development than is required by the Local Plan.

-8.13.2 Within the City of York, the housing growth strategy is to direct the greatest share of new housing to within or on the edge of the City.
-Development in rural areas such as Rufforth with Knapton Parish will be severely restrained.

-8.13.3 Furthermore, the designation of all of the undeveloped land within the Parish as Green Belt acts as a further constraint to development.
+- 8.13.1 Government policy states that neighbourhood plans should positively support the strategic policies for the area and should not promote less development than is required by the Local Plan. - 8.13.2 Within the City of York, the housing growth strategy is to direct the greatest share of new housing to within or on the edge of the City.
+Development in rural areas such as Rufforth with Knapton Parish will be severely restrained. - 8.13.3 Furthermore, the designation of all of the undeveloped land within the Parish as Green Belt acts as a further constraint to development.
 This designation is intended to protect the open character of land designated as such.
 Within the Green Belt, development that is not appropriate to a rural area is only allowed in exceptional circumstances.
-It is accepted however, that some small scale, appropriately designed housing development to meet local needs, may be appropriate in the Green Belt.

-8.13.4 The Plan supports the strategic housing policies of the Local Plan and that the Parish is unsuitable for large scale housing development.

-8.13.5 It does however recognise the need for, and benefits of, limited and carefully controlled small scale housing development especially in the village of Rufforth to maintain a vibrant community of families and people of all ages and to ensure the sustainability of services and facilities.

-- The Parish of Rufforth with Knapton is a rural community with limited services.
+It is accepted however, that some small scale, appropriately designed housing development to meet local needs, may be appropriate in the Green Belt. - 8.13.4 The Plan supports the strategic housing policies of the emerging Local Plan and that the Parish is unsuitable for large scale housing development. - 8.13.5 It does however recognise the need for, and benefits of, limited and carefully controlled small scale housing development especially in the village of Rufforth to maintain a vibrant community of families and people of all ages and to ensure the sustainability of services and facilities. - The Parish of Rufforth with Knapton is a rural community with limited services.
 The viability of those services depends on a thriving community of all ages and therefore a need to encourage families to our villages. - Community spirit is very highly valued by residents.
-The Plan aims to create conditions where this spirit can continue to thrive and to do so requires a broad constituency of people of all ages.

-8.13.6 This approach is supported by the findings from local consultation.
+The Plan aims to create conditions where this spirit can continue to thrive and to do so requires a broad constituency of people of all ages. - 8.13.6 This approach is supported by the findings from local consultation.
 Analysis from the survey of residents when asked about the desirability of small scale residential development (10 to 20 houses) shows an average score of 6.6 where 1 is undesirable and 10 is extremely desirable.
-Common views expressed included:

-- "the national and local requirement for more houses is recognised " - "a desire in the Parish to ensure the communities within it stay alive " - "the need to encourage families to come and live in the village to ensure that vital services and amenities, for example the school, are sustainable " - the Plan takes account of these views and recently published Government guidelines encouraging "affordable to buy houses and allowing Neighbourhood Plans to include some small-scale development on Green Belt land"
+Common views expressed included: - "the national and local requirement for more houses is recognised" - "a desire in the Parish to ensure the communities within it stay alive" - "the need to encourage families to come and live in the village to ensure that vital services and amenities, for example the school, are sustainable" - the Plan takes account of these views and recently published Government guidelines encouraging "affordable to buy houses and allowing Neighbourhood Plans to include some small-scale development on Green Belt land" - 8.13.7 Windfall sites are small infill or redevelopment sites, normally for a single dwelling, that come forward unexpectedly and have not been specifically identified for new housing in a Neighbourhood Plan, Local Plan or any other planning document.
+Such sites have made a regular, modest contribution towards the housing supply in the Parish. - 8.13.8 This is in accordance with national planning policy which permits, in principle, windfall housing development in the Green Belt and the Plan does allow for limited further development on "windfall" or infill sites which are not identified in the Plan.

-8.13.7 The Plan allocates three sites for housing development (see PROPOSALS AND ASSESMENT OF POTENTIAL SITES).
-It also recognises that limited 'windfall' housing development may take place over the Plan Period.

-8.13.8 Windfall sites are small infill or redevelopment sites, normally for a single dwelling, that come forward unexpectedly and have not been specifically identified for new housing in a Neighbourhood Plan, Local Plan or any other planning document.
-Such sites have made a regular, modest contribution towards the housing supply in the Parish.

-8.13.9 This is in accordance with national planning policy which permits, in principle, windfall housing development in the Green Belt and the Plan does allow for limited further development on "windfall" or infill - sites which are not identified in the Plan.